Dispute and Resolution

 Physicians, Teaching Hospitals and Industry Review, Dispute and Resolution Now Available

-From July 14 through August 27, 2014, physicians and teaching hospital representatives can review and dispute data submitted about them before public release on September 30, 2014.
+Through September 10, 2014, physicians and teaching hospital representatives can review and dispute data submitted about them before public release on September 30, 2014.

 Important Updated Resource for ALL Open Payments System Users: